awsdocs/aws-glue-developer-guide/doc_source/populate-with-cloudformation-templates.md

       DatabaseInput:
         Name: !Ref CFNDatabaseName
         Description: "AWS Glue container to hold metadata tables for the flights crawler"
- #Create a crawler to crawl the flights data on a public S3 bucket
+ #Create a crawler to crawl the flights data in MySQL database
   CFNCrawlerFlights:
     Type: AWS::Glue::Crawler
     Properties: